-Building a VMware vSphere proxy is a straight forward process that does not require any particular special care: it is a matter of few clicks in the VBR UI to add it.
+Building a VMware vSphere proxy is a straight forward process that does not require any particular special care: it is a matter of few clicks in the Veeam Backup & Replication UI to add it.

 However, in certain circumstances there might be some additional tweaks one may take into account to optimize the infrastructure.

-When deploying the datamover package, VBR disables automatically both the Windows automount feature and remove the letter assigned to previously mounted drives (automount scrub).
-But still the volume is mounted with read-write access.
+When deploying the datamover package, Veeam Backup & Replication disables both the Windows automount feature and remove the letter assigned to previously mounted drives (automount scrub) automatically.
+The volume is still mounted with read-write access.

-From a backup process point of view the read-write access is not required and
+From a backup process, point of view of the read-write access is not required and

 DISKPART> list disk DISKPART> select disk x DISKPART> attributes disk set readonly DISKPART> attributes disk